 - 1. Tenure is the status of continuous employment granted by the College to fulltime members of the bargaining unit in recognition of demonstrated excellence and consistent contributions to the College community. - 2.
 Tenure may be awarded to a full-time member of the bargaining unit who occupies a position at the College and who has satisfied the criteria for tenure. - 3.
-Tenure shall not be granted by default, but shall require a positive action by the Board of Trustees based upon the recommendation of the Faculty Tenure Committee, the appropriate Dean, the appropriate Vice President or academic affairs designee, and the President. - a.
+Tenure shall not be granted by default, but shall require a positive action by the Board of Trustees based upon the recommendation of the Faculty Tenure Committee, the appropriate Dean or Director, the Academic Vice President/Provost or academic affairs designee, and the President. - a.
 The Faculty Senate shall, in accordance with its bylaws, establish a standing Faculty Tenure Committee. - 4.
 Tenure is terminated or subject to termination only for adequate cause or as a result of a reduction in force as set forth elsewhere herein. - 5.
-Only full-time members of the bargaining unit shall be considered eligible for tenure consideration.
+Only full-time members of the bargaining unit, not including Annually Contracted Faculty, shall be considered eligible for tenure consideration.